mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ### Summarizing Text Using a Pre-trained Model on Your Laptop

 We use the **facebook/bart-large-cnn** model for text summarization.
-This model runs locally on your laptop using PyTorch — no API keys or cloud services needed.
+This model runs locally on your laptop using PyTorch; no API keys or cloud services needed.
 The downloaded model and associated files are a little less than two gigabytes of data.

 In the current version of the transformers library (v5+), we load the model and tokenizer explicitly using `AutoModelForSeq2SeqLM` and `AutoTokenizer`: